 Coverage for treatment received as part of a clinical trial varies among health insurance companies.
 For Medicare beneficiaries, treatment received in clinical trials is covered, with some restrictions.
 If a clinical study is part of your treatment plan, you can use our worksheet to figure out your insurance coverage for clinical trials.
 If you have questions, call (206) 288-1113 or toll-free at (800) 804-8824.

 Financial assistance is available to Washington residents based on family need and SCCA resources.
 An SCCA financial counselor can help you with the applications for financial assistance or public insurance programs such as Medicaid.
 These programs may help you with your current and future health care bills.
-Please ask your scheduler for an appointment with a financial counselor or contact a financial counselor directly at (206) 288-1377.
+Please ask your scheduler for an appointment with a financial counselor or contact one directly at (206) 288- 6226 or toll free at 1 (800) 304-1763, option 3.